Mellanox/docker-sriov-plugin/README.md

 (c) nested virtualization - where macvlan or ipvlan based nested containers on top of VF based network interface

-(d) When using InfiniBand (not RoCE), IPoIB netdevices can be directly mapped as passthrough devices without creating additional virtual devices.
+(d) When using InfiniBand (not RoCE), IPoIB VF netdevices can be directly mapped as passthrough devices without creating additional virtual devices.

+(e) RDMA vHCA can be used with Docker containers using this plugin.

 ### QuickStart Instructions